 San Francisco accommodations are diverse, ranging from cozy inns and kitschy motels, to chic little inns and true grande dames, housed in century-old structures and sleek high-rises.
-While the tech boom has skyrocketed the prices of even some of the most dependable low-cost options, luckily, some Fodor’s faves still offer fine accommodations without the jaw-dropping prices to match those steep
+While the tech boom has skyrocketed the prices of even some of the most dependable low-cost options, luckily, some Fodor’s faves still offer fine accommodations without the jaw-dropping prices to match those steep hills.

 hills.
 In fact, the number of reasonably priced accommodations is impressive.